 - Graph Query: interrogating the structure of the knowledge graph.

 sum of resources attached to entities.
 This

 can also be achieved on a subgraph, which is a subset of the types in your dataset.
-For example, you can specify queries to find the mean age of people in a knowledge base:
+For example, you can specify queries to find the mean age of people in a knowledge graph:

 compute mean of age in person;

 We cover this topic more in our documentation page on statistics.

 At the moment we support queries for determining

 compute query in the Graql language.
 In order to fully understand the

 syntax, an in-depth understanding of the knowledge graph is needed, so we will dive into some details here.